Hiring Generalists: The Small Team’s Secret Weapon

 Breadth Early, Specialization Later

 Breadth does not mean lack of depth.
 A strong generalist often has one or two anchor specialties but willingly extends into adjacent domains.
-As the startup scales, these generalists can narrow their focus or transition into leadership roles that benefit from their cross-functional perspective.
+As the organization scales, these generalists can narrow their focus or transition into leadership roles that benefit from their cross-functional perspective.

 Cross-Functional Collaboration Becomes Culture